isaacs/blog.izs.me/src/pages/2009/03/responsibility/index.md

 date: 2009-04-09T20:00:00.000Z
 tags:
   - snipsblog
-  - Crazy realization that made me laugh.
+  - crazy realization that made me laugh.
 ---
 Sometimes I just can't believe how much Yahoo trusts me.
 I'm basically rewriting the core javascript for a major project, and the justification is that I said we had to.